Needle and syringe programmes (PH18) (replaced by PH52)

 Specific, concise statements that act as markers of high-quality, cost-effective patient care

-The guidance complements and supports, but does not replace, NICE guidance on drug and substance misuse (see related NICE guidance on the back page for a list of publications).
+The guidance complements and supports, but does not replace, NICE public health guideline 4 (published March 2007) on drug and substance misuse.

 This guidance has been incorporated into the following NICE Pathways, along with other related guidance and products.

 Visit the NICE Pathway: needle and syringe programmes